 Excessive aerobic style bouncing on rebounders of poor quality, can be extremely detrimental to your health, especially as you begin to age.
 You can test this for yourself with Kinesiology.
 Muscle test yourself before and after using the rebounder in question.
 If you test weaker after your bouncing, even though you may have momentarily gained an energy rush, your rebounder is actually weakening your whole body and energy systems.

 The Four Vital Circulatory Systems

-The four vital circulatory sysyems consist of the oxygenated red blood flow, the dark waste venous flow, the cerebral spinal fluid flow and the lymphatic fluid flow.
-Of these four, the lymphactic system has by far the greatest volume of fluid to move around the body.
+The four vital circulatory systems consist of the oxygenated red blood flow, the dark waste venous flow, the cerebral spinal fluid flow and the lymphatic fluid flow.
+Of these four, the lymphatic system has by far the greatest volume of fluid to move around the body.